open-dxp/data-hub-bundle/doc/10_GraphQL/README.md

 By default the cache is disabled but if it is enabled and you don't specify a value for `output_cache_lifetime`, its default value is set to 30 seconds.

 ### Disable Output Cache for a Single Request (Only in DEBUG MODE)
 Just add the parameter `?opendxp_outputfilters_disabled=true` to the URL.
-This works in a similar way as the [Pimcore's Full Page Cache](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Development_Tools_and_Details/Cache/Full_Page_Cache.html).
+This works in a similar way as the [OpenDxp's Full Page Cache](https://docs.opendxp.io/docs/core-framework/Development_Documentation/Development_Tools_and_Details/Cache/Full_Page_Cache.html).

 ### Customize the Cache Behaviour
 It is possible to customize some behavior of output cache with event listeners.
 For details